Anunth-R/Fast-Robots/lab_2.md

 ![image](https://github.com/user-attachments/assets/7e405ae1-08d2-447f-a01e-71177ee8be9b)

 Note that there is a 1.03 factor in front of both equations.
 This is because after preforming a two point calibration, I found I needed a correction factor of 1.03 on both pitch and roll.
-Data after the two point calibration for a +90 and negative 90 degree rotations are shown for both pitch and roll.
+Data after the two point calibration for a (0 -> 90) deg and (0 -> -90) degree rotations are shown for both pitch and roll.

 Pitch             |  Roll